sisso/rust-mud/docs/forums.md

+# REST Server

+A rest server need to be created to allow easy management of game state without directly json manipulation.

+/api/v1/objects
+GET  - list objects
+POST - add new object and return new id /api/v1/objects/<id>
+GET - get a object
+PUT - override obectj
+PATCH - update a object

 # Room.exit

 Use room.can_exit to get out of a ship or a ship get in/out of space looks mixing.
 But not totally wrong, a character